-WWTF adopts new Gender Equality Plan
+WWTF presents new Gender Equality Plan

 “Investing in equal opportunities for men and women in research makes for teams that perform better and attracts top-level researchers”.

 Gender Equality has been an important topic at WWTF for more than 10 years.
 With the implementation of our new Gender Equality Plan, we aim to play an even more active role in closing the gender gap in science and research.
 As a regional research funder, we have a specific role and responsibility to further improve processes and conditions to increase the proportion of female scientists, their resources and career opportunities.

 Our new Gender Equality Plan (GEP) is the result of an organizational learning process, including but not limited to our involvement in the EU funded GEECCO project.
 As a direct result of the project, WWTF started to implement gender mainstreaming at all levels of program and call management.
 Inspired by the European Commission’s advance to make Gender Equality Plans compulsory for all public bodies, research organizations and higher education establishments to be eligible for Horizon Europe funding, we elected to voluntarily pioneer the drafting of a Gender Equality Plan for private non-profit research funding organizations.
 The GEP serves both as a strategy, as well as an implementation plan.
 It comprises all policies and processes that have been implemented so far at WWTF, as well as new measures.